Austrian FFS manufacturer provides full UPRT capabilities to meet EASA requirements

 With this update the simulator can now be used for full stall training tasks as well as for manoeuvre-based and scenario-based (MBT and SBT) Upset Prevention and Recovery Training.
 AXIS provides three each MBT and SBT scenarios by default, and for the Cessna 560XLS simulator AXIS provided three additional MBT scenarios for a total of six MBT and three SBT.

 Founded in 2004 by pilots and engineers, Austria-based AXIS Flight Training Systems GmbH designs and manufactures the most advanced full flight simulators on the market.
-The company’s products are at the leading edge of the technology, and meet and exceed EASA, DAA, and ICAO requirements.
+The company’s products are at the leading edge of the technology, and meet and exceed EASA, FAA, and ICAO requirements.
 Offering exceptional realism, availability and efficiency, AXIS flight simulators are in use at many sites throughout the world.

 About Aviation Academy Austria

 Aviation Academy Austria (AAA) near Vienna is a provider of professional pilot training for air operators and private individuals, from solid cadet pilot instruction to airline and business aviation type ratings on modern full flight simulators.
 Currently the company runs five full flight simulators and various other training devices, like cockpit procedure trainers and fixed base simulators.
 AAA has almost 20 training aircraft and a capacity of 50 graduates per year.